Risk and prevention

 But we don’t yet understand how risk factors, like being overweight, actually link with the molecular mechanisms responsible for breast cancer.
 We need more accurate methods of determining a woman’s risk of developing breast cancer and we need to learn more about how to help people change their lifestyle.
 We also need studies to reveal who chemoprevention drugs are most likely to work for.

-So far, we have funded risk and prevention projects worth £2 million.
+So far, we have funded risk and prevention projects worth £2 million, with an additional £1 million announced in September 2014.

-- Introduce the routine collection of breast density data and the collection of mammographic imaging data into the Breast Cancer Campaign Tissue Bank
+- Aim to collect breast density data and mammographic imaging data into the Breast Cancer Campaign Tissue Bank

-- Raise awareness of lifestyle changes to help reduce the risk of breast cancer
+- Raise awareness of lifestyle changes women should know about to help reduce the risk of breast cancer